Pixadus/pixadus.github.io/content/quotes/quotes.md

 > People would do anything rather than admit their lives have no meaning.
 No use, that is.
 No plot.
 >
 >               - Offred in The Handmaid's Tale, Margaret Atwood

+---

+> To oppose something is to maintain it. [...]
+To oppose vulgarity is inevitably to be vulgar.
+You must go somewhere else; you must have another goal; then you walk a different road.
+>
+>               - Estraven, the Left Hand of Darkness